10 Smart City Apartment Ideas to Make Every Room Work Harder

 4. Make Hidden Storage Part of the Design

-Hidden storage idea for a small apartment bedroom with drawers and baskets
+Hidden storage idea for a compact apartment bedroom with drawers and baskets

 Hidden storage keeps useful items close while reducing visible clutter.

-Open storage can be beautiful, but too much of it can make a small apartment feel cluttered.
+Open storage can be beautiful, but too much of it can make a tight space feel cluttered.
 Hidden storage is essential because it gives you a place to put items that are useful but not attractive.
 Think extra linens, seasonal clothing, paperwork, cleaning supplies, chargers, tools, and backup toiletries.

 The best hidden storage blends into your apartment instead of looking like an afterthought.
 Storage benches, under-bed drawers, lidded baskets, closed cabinets, and decorative boxes can all hide everyday clutter while supporting the style of the room.
 In a small living room, a media cabinet with doors is often better than an open TV stand.
 In a bedroom, a bed with drawers can reduce the need for a bulky dresser.